opentox/opentox.github.com/_posts/2017-05-16-coreos-installation-on-a-hetzner-server.md

 * reboot into CoreOS

-    reboot
+    `reboot`

 - log into CoreOS (using the same password as for the rescue system)

-    ssh root@{sever-ip}
+    `ssh root@{sever-ip}`

+CoreOS overwrites user data in /etc during booting (e.g. after a automatic system update).
+In order to make persistent changes, we have to edit
+`/var/lib/coreos-install/user_data`:

-- set the hostname (if you have omitted it in install.conf)
+    - set the hostname

-    hostname {hostname}

-- change root password

-    passwd

-- create a password for the `core` user
+    - add your public SSH key for the core user

-    passwd core

-- login as core user from another console to make sure everything works as expected (and to avoid lockouts)
+    - disable sftp `#Subsystem sftp internal-sftp`

-- disable root login
+    - disable root login `PermitRootLogin no`

-    - edit /etc/ssh/sshd_config
-    - set PermitRootLogin no
-    - restart sshd

-        sudo systemctl daemon-reload

-- exit root

-    exit
+    - disable password authentication `PasswordAuthentication no`

+The docker systemd service is not enabled by default, but we need it to restart docker services after a reboot:

+    `systemctl enable docker.service`

+Reboot to test changes:

+    `reboot`

+Make sure you can login as core user:

+    `ssh core@{sever-ip}`